dragomirdev/DataTachyonPlatform/cicd/jenkins/README.md

         ![Customize Jenkins](/attachments/images/customize-jenkins.png)

 d) In next screen, the setup wizard will ask you whether you want to install suggested plugins or you want to select specific plugins.
-   Click on the Install suggested plugins box, and the installation process will start immediately
+   Click on the Select Plugins to Install, and the installation process will start immediately
         ![Getting Jenkins Started](/attachments/images/jenkins-getting-started.png)

+e) Once the plugins are installed, you will be prompted to set up the first admin user.
+Fill out all required information and click Save and Continue